Fault-Tolerant Approximate Shortest-Path Trees: A - VASPT structure

 \section{A $(1+\epsilon)$-\texttt{VASPT} structure}

 In this section we extend our previous $(1+\epsilon)$-\texttt{EASPT} structure to deal with vertex failures.
-In order to do so we will build a different subgraph $H_0$ having suitable properties that we will describe.
-Then we will use the natural extension of Algorithm~\ref{alg:1_epsilon_ftspt} where we consider (in preorder) vertex failures instead of edge failures.
-We now describe the construction of $H_0$ and then argue how the previous analysis can be adapted to show the same bound on the size of $H$.
+In order to do so we build a different initial subgraph $H_0$, which is a $3$-\texttt{VASPT} having suitable properties that we will describe later.
+Then we use the natural extension of Algorithm~\ref{alg:1_epsilon_ftspt} where we consider (in preorder) vertex failures instead of edge failures.

+The construction of the subgraph $H_0$ is similar to that given by Baswana and Khanna \cite{BK13} for the related problem of computing a vertex-fault-tolerant {\ttfamily SDSO} which reports (post-failure) $3$-approximate distances from $s$.
+In particular, the key difference between their construction and ours is pointed out within the proof of the forthcoming Lemma \ref{lemma:bad_vertices_down}, and such a difference is instrumental to guarantee the correctness of our approach.
+In the following, we first describe the construction of our structure $H_0$, and then we argue on how the analysis for the edge-failure case can be adjusted to show the same bound on the size of $H$ for the vertex failure case as well.

-The structure $H_0$ is initially equal to $T$ and it is augmented by using a technique similar to the one shown in \cite{BK13}: the SPT $T$ of $G$ is suitably decomposed into ancestor-leaf vertex-disjoint paths.
-Then, for each path, an approximate structure is built.
-This structure will provide approximate distances towards any vertex of the graph when any vertex along the path fails.
-The union of $T$ with all those structures will form $H_0$.
+Initially, $H_0$ is equal to $T$.
+Then, proceeding as proposed in \cite{BK13}, $T$ is decomposed into ancestor-leaf vertex-disjoint paths in the following recursive way: select a path $Q$ from the root of $T$ to a leaf such that the removal of $Q$ splits the tree into a forest where the size of each subtree is at most half the size of the original tree, and then proceed recursively on each subtree.
+After this preliminary path-decomposition step of $T$, for each generated path an approximate structure is built.
+This structure will provide approximate distances towards the vertices $V(G) \setminus \{ u \}$ whenever any vertex $u$ along the path fails.
+The union of $T$ with all these structures will form $H_0$.

-Fix a path $Q$ of the previous decomposition starting from a vertex $q$, and let $T_q$ be the subtree of $T$ rooted at $q$.
-Moreover, let $u \in V(Q)$ be a failing vertex, and let $v$ be the next vertex in $Q$.\footnote{W.l.o.g. we are assuming that the failing vertex $u$ is not a leaf, as otherwise $T - u$ is already a SPT of $G - u$.} We partition the vertices of the forest $T - u$ into three sets: (i) the \emph{up set} $U$ containing all the vertices of the tree rooted at $s$, (ii) the \emph{down set} $D$ containing all the vertices of the tree rooted at $v$, and (iii) the \emph{others set} $O$ containing all the remaining vertices (see Figure~\ref{fig:tree_vertex}).
+Let us then describe how to build the initial structure for a fixed path $Q$ of the previous decomposition.
+Let $q$ be the starting vertex of $Q$, and let $T_q$ be the subtree of $T$ rooted at $q$.
+Moreover, let $u \in V(Q)$ be a failing vertex, and let $v$ be the next vertex in $Q$.\footnote{W.l.o.g. we are assuming that the failing vertex $u$ is not a leaf, as otherwise $T - u$ is already a SPT of $G - u$.} Similarly to what is done in \cite{BK13}, we partition the vertices of the forest $T - u$ into three sets: (i) the \emph{up set} $U$ containing all the vertices of the tree rooted at $s$, (ii) the \emph{down set} $D$ containing all the vertices of the tree rooted at $v$, and (iii) the \emph{others set} $O$ containing all the remaining vertices (see Figure~\ref{fig:tree_vertex}).